unitaryfund/mitiq/docs/source/guide/guide-folding.rst

 .. math::
   G \mapsto G G^\dagger G .

-This makes the whole circuit longer (adding more noise), while keeping its function unchanged.
+This makes the circuit longer (adding more noise), while keeping its effect unchanged.
 We refer to this process as *unitary folding*.
 If `G` is a subset of the gates in a circuit, we call it `local folding`.
 If `G` is the entire circuit, we call it `global folding`.

-In ``mitiq``, folding functions input a circuit and a *stretch* (or *stretch factor*), i.e., a floating point value which corresponds to how much the length of the circuit is approximately scaled.
+In ``mitiq``, folding functions input a circuit and a *stretch* (or *stretch factor*), i.e., a floating point value which corresponds to (approximately) how much the length of the circuit is scaled.
 The minimum stretch is one (which corresponds to folding no gates), and the maximum stretch is three (which corresponds to folding all gates).